smarx/pythonrole/README.md

 specified in the `PORT` environment variable (and for best results when running locally, listen on the IP address specified in the `ADDRESS` environment variable.
-2. Run `build.cmd & run.cmd` to build and run the application locally.
-When
-running locally, python.exe must be in the path.
+2. Run `run.cmd` to build and run the application locally.
+When running locally, python.exe must be in the path.
 (It is not automatically installed as it is in the cloud.)
 3. Run `pack.cmd` to output `PackAndRun.cspkg`.
 That file, along with